OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliances_development.md

 Test appliance locally e.g. on your linux machine used for new appliance development Please, proceed with the “Appliances Certification tests” document.

+## Appliance Documentation

+Any appliance contributed to the Community Marketplace must be properly documented.
+For this, two files need to be provided:

+- [README.md](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/README.md) will contain the documentation for the appliance where basic information about the appliance and instructions on how to use it will be provided.
+This file must include at least the following sections:

+  - Release Notes.
+Details about the current version of the appliance, including versions of each component.
+  - Overview.
+A summary of the appliance, including what software it comes with and basic information.
+  - Quick Start.
+A quick guide on how to instantiate the appliance once imported from the marketplace.
+  - Features.
+All features available in the appliance should be described in detail.

+- [CHANGELOG.md](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/CHANGELOG.md).
+Comprehensive changelog of the appliance, following guidelines at [keepachangelog.com](http://keepachangelog.com).

+- [metadata.yaml](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/metadata.yaml) defines the basic metadata elements of the appliance so it can be built and tested once it's been contributed.

+  - The attribute `:base` is the base distro used to build the appliance, which is the same that is defined in the packer script.
+The base image of an appliance can be any of the base Operating System Images built in from one-apps repository.
+Check the [distros available in the Makefile.config file](https://github.com/OpenNebula/one-apps/blob/800f5bd5c243be7c654a519547aef73f5f11cf86/Makefile.config#L10) for a quick reference.
+  - The `:infra` section must not be modified, this is used by OpenNebula.